-You can use Parallels, VMWare, Bootcamp or VirtualBox to run Windows on your Mac.
+You can use VirtualBox, Parallels or VMWare (links lead to academic versions) to run Windows on your Mac.
 This tutorial was written for VirtualBox, since it’s free and you don’t have to reboot your computer to access Windows (this is why I don’t recommend Bootcamp, since you lose access to your Mac files and software).

 Before you do anything else, make sure your Mac is updated to the latest version of OS X your computer supports, and verify it has 8GB or more of RAM.
 You will need to purchase a Windows 10 Home (64-bit) license, which is available on Amazon by searching for “Microsoft Windows 10 Home 64 Bit OEM.”
 You will probably purchase an installation DVD, but what you really need is the activation key that comes with it.
 Since modern computers no longer have DVD drives, Microsoft has made it possible for you to download an ISO of the installation disk.